amelaye/biophp/README.md

 ## Please wait :)
 This version is an ALPHA version.
 That means it could be quite unstable, and modifications in the system could be done.
-Please read often the documentation, I try to update it as regulary as possible :)
+Please read often the documentation, I try to update it as regularly as possible :)